cmu-delphi/delphi-epidata/docs/api/covidcast-signals/google-symptoms.md

  anosmia, ageusia, and dysgeusia related searches divided by 3, because the data volume for each symptom is calculated based on search queries.
 A single search query can be mapped to more than one symptom.
 Currently, Google does not provide _intersection/union_ data.
 Users should be careful when considering such signals.

- For each symptom set: when search trends for all symptoms are missing, the signal is be reported missing.
-When search trends are available for at least one of the symptos, we fill the missing trends for other symptoms with 0 and compute the average.
+ For each symptom set: when search trends for all symptoms are missing, the signal is reported as missing.
+When search trends are available for at least one of the symptoms, we fill the missing trends for other symptoms with 0 and compute the average.
+We use this approach because the missing observations in the Google Symptoms search trends dataset do not occur randomly; they represent low popularity and are censored for quality and/or privacy reasons.
 The same approach is used for smoothed signals.
-A 7 day moving average is used, and missing raw signals are filled with 0 as long as there is at least one day available among the 7 day window.
-We use this approach because the missing observations in the Google Symptoms search trends dataset are not filled randomly; they represent low popularity and are not reported due to quality and/or privacy reasons.
+A 7 day moving average is used, and missing raw signals are filled with 0 as long as there is at least one day available within the 7 day window.